viktorburka/blog/articles/golang-testing-features/sub-tests-benchmarks/README.md

 This time we run all our subtest in parallel rather than sequentially and the unit test itself won't finish until all the subtests are done.
 Note that in this case the order of subtest execution is not guaranteed.
 What is guaranteed is that all subtests will finish when the unit test returns and that all of them running concurrently won't interfere with subtests of other unit tests that run concurrently.

-Lets now make sure that `setup` and `teardown` functions will work if applied to this code.
+Let's now make sure that `setup` and `teardown` functions will work if applied to this code.
 We can't use them in the same way we did in the previous case because even though the completion of the subtests is guaranteed, the serialization of statements within the unit tests itself and the end of subtests is not.
-In other words the unit test can reach the end before all the subtest will be completed.
+In other words, the unit test can reach the end before all the subtest will be completed.
 To serialize that part, we can call `t.Run` method twice.

 ```golang
 func TestTransitRoutesSubtestsInParallel(t *testing.T) {